 The Disability Support Toolkit has resources for frontline workers supporting people with disability who have been impacted by domestic, family and sexual violence.

 The Toolkit is a result of the Disability Pathways Project, which aimed to improve responses for people with disability who have been impacted by domestic, family and sexual violence.

 Disability Support Toolkit

-This Disability Support Toolkit is an outcome of the Disabilities Pathways Project.
-It has been developed to provide frontline workers with resources to assist them in supporting people with disability who have been impacted by violence and abuse.
+This Disability Support Toolkit is an outcome of the Disability Pathways Project.
+It has been developed to provide frontline workers with resources to assist them in supporting people with disability who have been impacted domestic, family and sexual violence.

 This Toolkit includes:

 - Videos to share with clients on how to contact the 1800RESPECT service and how the service works

 - Easy English booklets that can be downloaded or ordered free from 1800RESPECT